Supported Hypervisors and Containers List

 - WinRM

-Note that both Windows & *nix (Linux/UNIX) can be found in this drop-down as well; those options are used to discover the Windows / Linux servers and/or guest instance/VMs themselves, as opposed to their hosts.
+Both Windows and *nix (Linux/UNIX) can be found in this dropdown menu as well.
+Use those options to discover Windows servers, Linux servers, guest instances, or VMs themselves, as opposed to their hosts.

 - Docker API discovery returns basic container data with IPs and MAC addresses.